 Faker has one of the most versatile champion pools the game has ever seen.
-He has played 68 unique champions in his career, making him impossible to target in drafts.
+He has played 71 unique champions in his career, making him impossible to target in drafts.
 His most-feared champion is Leblanc, an assassin who was so frequently banned that it took until 2015 for him to lose his first game on her.
-He still maintains an 81.3% win rate.
-Faker is also famous for his Zed, specifically his outplay on Ryu “Ryu” Sang-wook in the Champions 2013 Summer Finals.
+However, he still maintains an 80% win rate.
+Faker is also famous for his Zed.
+Specifically, his outplay on Ryu “Ryu” Sang-wook in the Champions 2013 Summer Finals.

-Faker’s ability to thrive as the main carry for his team through so many roster iterations is a testament to his skill and adaptation.
-Plenty of players have peaked near Faker’s level for short periods of time.
+Faker’s ability to thrive as the primary carry for his team through so many roster iterations is a testament to his skill and adaptation.
+Plenty of players have peaked near Faker’s level for short periods.
 But nobody has ever come close to his sustained level of success.
 Considering he’s still an elite player on a solid team, Faker doesn’t look like he’s slowing down anytime soon.

 Mata’s dominance forced the public to re-think the impact that supports could have on the game.
 Mata could play the enchanters and play them well.
 But he excelled on playmaking supports like Thresh, Alistar, and Rakan that could dictate trades and fights.
 Mata won 81 of his 113 games on Thresh in his career, making him easily Mata’s most effective champion.
-Even though he can’t match Faker’s legacy, Mata arguably made a bigger impact on the way the game is thought about and played.
+So even though he can’t match Faker’s legacy, Mata arguably made a more significant impact on how the game is thought about and played.

 Jian “Uzi” Zi-Hao is the greatest League of Legends player never to have won a World Championship.
-He’s come close though – twice finishing runner-up with Royal Club in 2013 and 2014.
-Uzi has achieved everything short of that goal, including multiple domestic titles and international success by winning the 2018 Mid-Season Invitational.
-He has spent the majority of his career with the Royal Never Give Up organization, save for brief stints with Oh My God and Qiao Gu Reapers.
+He’s come close, though – twice finishing runner-up with Royal Club in 2013 and 2014.
+However, Uzi has achieved everything short of that goal, including multiple domestic titles and international success, by winning the 2018 Mid-Season Invitational.
+He has spent most of his career with the Royal Never Give Up organization, save for brief stints with Oh My God and Qiao Gu Reapers.

-Yiliang “Peter” “Doublelift” Peng is North America’s best League of Legends player of all time.
+Yiliang “Peter” “Doublelift” Peng is one of North America’s best League of Legends players of all time.
 Always known for his mechanical abilities, Doublelift debuted in March 2011 with Counter Logic Gaming but did not pick up his first domestic title until his second stint with CLG in Summer 2015.
-He now has won seven LCS titles, including the last five in a row.
-The problem for Doublelift has been a lack of international success.
+He now has won eight LCS titles.
+However, the problem for Doublelift has been a lack of international success.
 He and Team Liquid made it to the finals of the 2019 Mid-Season Invitationals, but none of Doublelift’s teams have ever made it out of the World Championship Group Stage.

 Doublelift debuted as a Blitzcrank one-trick but grew into the most mechanically gifted NA ADC of all time.
-He is most famous for his Caitlyn and Ezreal, but has had the most success in his career with his 66.7% win rate on Lucian.
+He is most famous for his Caitlyn and Ezreal, but has had the most success in his career with his 67.2% win rate on Lucian.
 Like Uzi, Doublelift prefers to bully his lane opponents and favors long-range and earlier spiking champions.
-He is famous for greedily holding onto his Flash, leading to high variance mistakes and incredible outplays.
+But he is famous for greedily holding onto his Flash, leading to high variance mistakes and incredible outplays.

 Hung “Karsa” Hao-Hsuan outlasted the League of Legends LMS region and has continued to thrive as a member of the LPL in China.
 Karsa debuted in June 2014 with Machi 17 but came to fame for the Flash Wolves.
 They dominated the LMS region during his three-year tenure, winning four titles and performing well internationally.
-He then made the move to Royal Never Give Up and won the LPL’s 2018 Spring Split, 2018 Summer Split, and 2018 Mid-Season Invitational with Uzi.
+He then moved to Royal Never Give Up and won the LPL’s 2018 Spring Split, 2018 Summer Split, and 2018 Mid-Season Invitational with Uzi.
 Karsa most recently moved to Top Esports in 2020.
 There he won the 2020 Mid-Season Cup and LPL Summer Split.

-Karsa has been known for his smart jungle pathing and decision making.
-Though he has adapted through every meta, Karsa has defaulted more often to champions with early game impact than late game carries.
-Lee Sin is by far his most played champion with 83 games, but he has had incredible success with Gragas, sporting an 82% win rate in 50 games.
-His versatility and experience make him a perfect fit on any type of roster.
+Karsa is known for his intelligent jungle pathing and decision-making.
+Though he has adapted through every meta, Karsa has defaulted more often to champions with early game impact than late-game carries.
+Lee Sin is by far his most played champion with 113 games, but he has had incredible success with Gragas, sporting an 83.3% win rate in 60 games.
+His versatility and experience make him a perfect fit on any roster.